 We'd all like to think we could easily spot a scam, but in 2021 Australians lost more than $4.3 million to phishing scams alone.
 Phishing is one of the most common cyberthreats and works by the scammer either gaining your trust to provide them sensitive information, tricking you to click on a malicious link or opening an attachment that attacks your computer.

 Using an anti-virus or anti-malware service can help prevent phishing attacks and it's recommended to install anti-virus software to protect against cyber-attacks.
-However, one of the best ways to avoid phishing scams to is to do some self-education and learn to recognize the signs of a potential scam.
+However, one of the best ways to avoid phishing scams to is to do some self-education and learn to recognise the signs of a potential scam.
 As a general rule of thumb:

 • Don't open emails, links or attachments from senders you don't know